 Late payments are extremely frowned upon by all lenders.
 Not just mortgage lenders but any other lenders as well as creditors.
 A consumer’s payment history is what determines the financial responsibility a borrower has.
 Most lenders look at the borrower’s payment history in deciding and predicting the likelihood of how timely borrowers will be in paying their future monthly debts.
 The majority of lenders will automatically disqualify any mortgage applicants who have had any late payments after a bankruptcy, foreclosure, deed in lieu of foreclosure, short sale, or loan modification.
 However, there is light at the end of the tunnel.

-Gustan Cho Associates Mortgage Group specializes in mortgage loan programs with no lender overlays.
+Gustan Cho Associates specializes in mortgage loan programs with no lender overlays on government and conventional loans.
 We often can help borrowers who had late payments after a bankruptcy, foreclosure, deed in lieu of foreclosure, short sale, and loan modification.
 Just because a mortgage loan applicant has high credit scores does not mean that they automatically qualify for a home loan.
 Credit payment history is equally as important, especially timely payment history for the past 12 to 24 months.

 Successful Mortgage Process Experience